 Judgment is the First to Go

+When you drink, alcohol reaches your brain very quickly.
 The first thing affected by alcohol are those areas in the brain that are involved in inhibiting behaviors.
 You may feel more confident and talk more.
 You become less aware of your surroundings and will lose some of your ability to concentrate.

 After only one drink, you will have difficulties judging distances and the speed of other vehicles; skills that are necessary for safe driving.
 Your reflexes, reaction time, and vision are also affected when you continue drinking.

-Our hint about alcohol and driving for the DMV test: Alcohol affects your judgment and skills necessary for safe driving.
+Correct answer is: A. Alcohol affects your judgment and skills necessary for safe driving.

 What Will Help You Sober Up?

 This question targets one of the most common myths about alcohol.
-The plain and simple answer is: time!
+The plain and simple answer is time!